lawrennd/old_talks/_ml/includes/mxfusion-software.md

 \slides{
 * Existing libraries had either:
     * Probabilistic modelling with rich, flexible models and universal inference or
     * Specialized, efficient inference over a subset of models

-**We needed both**
+**We need both**
 }

 \subsection{Key Requirements}